Origins

 - Anonymous transactions enable freedom

-- Open source for trust verification
+- Open source for trust verification, a value CosmicNet shares

 - Individual sovereignty over personal data